temporalio/documentation/docs/concepts/workflows.md

 The Temporal programming model aims to encapsulate and implement the entire business logic in a simple function or object method.
 Thanks to the Temporal Server, the function/method is stateful, and the implementer doesn't need to employ any additional systems to ensure durability and fault tolerance.

-Here is an example Workflow that implements the subscription management use case in Java:
+Here is are example Workflow Definitions that implement the subscription management use case in Java, Go, and PHP:

 <Tabs
   defaultValue="java"